 Engage and be mindful

-- Install a theme: Once you have your domain, the host, and now the platform, you can customize it with a theme.
+- DESIGN/THEME: Once you have your domain, the host, and now the platform, you can customize it with a theme.
 A theme is how your blog will look.
 When I first started blogging, I used the Foodie Pro theme which is so awesome, modern, and highly customizable.
 I also am a big fan of the Genesis theme from StudioPress.
 Nowadays, I completely design my site from scratch and work with my IT team on developing my vision.
 Again, if blogging is a hobby, finding a theme you love visually is perfect enough!
 Themes on WordPress can start as little as free upwards to $150 for a one time purchase.

-- Install plugins: Plugins are widgets and/or operating modules that help your site perform functions like: clicking to tweet, hover over a picture to pin on Pinterest, show off your social media feeds on your sidebar, recipe function, or get people to sign up for your newsletter so they keep in the know!
+- PLUGINS: Plugins are widgets and/or operating modules that help your site perform functions like: clicking to tweet, hover over a picture to pin on Pinterest, show off your social media feeds on your sidebar, recipe function, or get people to sign up for your newsletter so they keep in the know!
 These are most often free unless you get into customized plugins and advanced needs.

-- Set up your analytics.
-First you need a Gmail account if you don’t already.
+- ANALYTICS: First you need a Gmail account if you don’t already.
 Google Analytics and Webmaster tools is where you’ll want to start to track your traffic, see your progress, and have some data on what your blog is all about.
 Getting the Yoast SEO plugin will help you make sure your posts and content are SEO friendly and optimized for Google search.
 This isn’t a must have, but if you want to take blogging to the next level this is an important tool!

-- Mailing lists/Newsletters: I could write a WHOLE blog post on the importance of mailing lists and setting one up as soon as you start your blog!
+- EMAIL/NEWSLETTERS: I could write a WHOLE blog post on the importance of mailing lists and setting one up as soon as you start your blog!
 I LOVE sending out monthly exclusive newsletters that have recipes, wellness tips, challenges for the month, and special stories I only share with the NS newsletter folks – it’s also an amazing way to keep communication open and close with your community.
 Oftentimes I’ll have readers reply directly to an email I’ve sent from the newsletter and I can chat back (and do!) asap.
 I use ConvertKit and that’s really the only email marketing tool I recommend.
-I’ve tried so many in the past but this one is the best out there from functionality, to design, user friendliness, automations, email marketing templates, and it’s the optimal service to use for bloggers!
+I’ve tried so many in the past but this one is the best out there from functionality, to design, user friendliness, automations, email marketing templates, and it’s the optimal service to use for bloggers.

 EXTRAS to think about…